MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupwritetextloginfline.md

 </li>
 <li>
 The change, if any, to the indentation depth of the section and the current log entry.
-For information about how to use the indentation flags, see <a href="https://msdn.microsoft.com/library/Ff554018(v=VS.85).aspx">Writing Indented Log Entries</a>.
+For information about how to use the indentation flags, see <a href="devinst.writing_indented_log_entries">Writing Indented Log Entries</a>.

 </li>
 </ul>